-D-Link wireless products are based on industry standards to provide easy-to-use and compatible high-speed wireless connectivity within your home, business or public access wireless networks.
+D-Link wireless products are based on industry standards to provide easy-touse and compatible high-speed wireless connectivity within your home, business or public access wireless networks.
 D-Link wireless products will allow you access to the data you want, when and where you want it.
 You will be able to enjoy the freedom that wireless networking brings.

-A wireless local area network (WLAN) is a computer network that transmits and receives data with radio signals instead of wires.
+A WLAN is a cellular computer network that transmits and receives data with radio signals instead of wires.
 WLANs are used increasingly in both home and office environments, and public areas such as airports, coffee shops and universities.
 Innovative ways to utilize WLAN technology are helping people to work and communicate more efficiently.
-Increased mobility and the absence of cabling and other fixed infrastructure have proven to be beneficial to many users.
+Increased mobility and the absence of cabling and other fixed infrastructure have proven to be beneficial for many users.